 That is why, here, we have selected some simple practices, which in addition to taking the time during the period of quarantine and social distancing, can help complement your diet, limiting the need to plunder the supermarkets.

-Getting your hands dirty!
+Urban Gardening: getting your hands dirty!

 You can get seeds from garden shops and most supermarkets, but you can also collect them directly from the fruits and vegetables you have at home, like tomatoes, bell peppers and strawberries, to name a few.
 Remember to let the seeds dry very well for a couple of days before putting them in the soil.